shalikadulaj/IoT-Mini-Project-1/README.md

 You can find more about CLI tools [here](https://www.iot-lab.info/legacy/tutorials/iotlab-experimenttools-client/index.html)

+Open a New terminal and execute the following:

 ```ruby
    username@grenoble:~$ iotlab-auth -u <username>
    username@grenoble:~$ iotlab-experiment submit -n riot_mqtt -d 60 -l 2,archi=m3:at86rf231+site=grenoble -l 1,archi=a8:at86rf231+site=grenoble